 I used this size chart to help me measure as I went.
 Baby Jack’s sweater is 12 months size.
 I think that if you use a 4 weight yarn and a larger hook, you could make this sweater up to a size 3T.
 (Check the original post about the red and white sweater for sizing tips.)

-For 12 month size: (and I had just enough, if you want to be safe, buy two of each.)
+For 12 month size (I had just enough yarn with 1 skein each, if you want to be safe, buy two of each.)

 Starting with the neck, chain (CH) 6 with Seaside Blue.

 ROW 1: In the second chain from the hook, work 1 SC.
 Work 1 SC into each of the remaining chains.
-Chain 1 and turn.
+CH 1 and turn.
 (5 SC)

 ROW 2: *Work 1 SC into the first st. Work 1 SC into the back loop of each of the next 3 sts.
 Work 1 SC into the last stitch of each stitch, CH 1 and turn after each row.
 Repeat from * for 56 rows.

 With a tapestry needle, use the starting tail to sew the two ends together to form a circle.
-Chain 1 and SC around the circle working one SC into each space at the end of a row.
+CH 1 and SC around the circle working one SC into each space at the end of a row.
 Join with a slip stitch to the first SC of the round.
-(56 sc)
+(56 SC)

 Place stitch markers.
 Count from the first SC of the round (the stitch you slip stitched into is stitch #1) and mark stitch #10, #19, #38, #47.
 You will have 18 stitches in between two markers for the front and back, and 8 stitches in between 2 markers for over the shoulders.